 Locally-focused Work: Alamosa County

-The Foundation’s traditional grantmaking is complemented by our locally-focused work, where we spend a great deal of time in individual communities.
+The Foundation’s community engagement approach is complemented through our locally-focused work, where we spend a great deal of time in individual communities.
 Alamosa County is one of nine communities that the Foundation is working locally as a way to get to know these places and the people who live there in a deep and meaningful way.
 This local focus approach on specific communities allows us to build relationships, make connections, learn about and support long-term efforts that emphasize community-informed, collaborative solutions to health barriers.
 Why?
 Because when ideas are generated at a local level, they are more likely to reflect the community’s needs and create lasting change.

 So what does our work look like in Alamosa County?

 Alamosa County has its own unique assets and barriers when it comes to health.
 For us, working locally in this way starts with listening and learning more about what that really means to the people of Alamosa.
 Monique Johnson, the program officer working in this community, is central to this effort.
 She spends time getting to know the community and its people, looks for opportunities to strengthen local institutions and networks, and seeking opportunities to support local leadership and help stimulate broad civic engagement.

 Monique is charged with partnering with the community to harness this energy so that Alamosa County is a place where health is in reach for everyone who calls it “home.”
 Her work takes shape through engaging in conversations, networking, establishing authentic partnerships, and being viewed as a thought partner with a wide range of community members.